Two Arrested In Pippa Middleton Hacking Scandal As Pippa Gets Set For Bachelorette And Big Day

 — Nice Weddings (@weddings_nice) January 14, 2017

 The sisters are clearly getting set properly for Pippa’s big day but just after Pippa and James became engaged there were rumors swirling that the Duchess was upset she would not be included in the wedding party.
 Even experts verified that Kate would not likely be a part of the wedding party out of respect for the bride and for not wanting to draw attention away from Pippa Middleton on her big day.
 It has since been made known that Pippa and Kate did not have a feud over the matter, but that it is true that Kate will not be in the bridal party as Pippa was in hers.
-Instead, it has been made known that Kate will likely do a reading at the event instead while her adorable children, Prince George and Princess Charlotte will act as ring bearer and flower girl on the occasion.
+Instead, it has been made known that Kate will likely do a reading at the event instead while her adorable children, Prince George and Princess Charlotte, will act as ring bearer and flower girl on the occasion.

 Additionally, rumors have swirled that the royals are worried in regards to the family that Pippa is marrying into and how her choice will reflect on the Queen and royal family.
 Pippa is set to marry the brother of controversial reality show celebrity Spencer Matthews who is to appear on yet another British reality show known as The Jump.
 Celebrity Dirty Laundry recently noted potential worry that the royals and Pippa have over this connection to the star who has made questionable choices in the past.